rnelsonchem/gcmstools/docs/appendA.rst

 the text editor, and you can use that without knowing what any of the other panels are doing.
 Some internet searches will reveal other text editors if you'd prefer something smaller.
 (Do *not* use MS Notepad.)

+The ".py" suffix for Python programs is usually not important.
+However, on Windows at least, this file extension will make it possible to double-click to run the program, which is a feature that some people prefer.

 .. _Spyder: https://code.google.com/p/spyderlib/
 .. _information on running Spyder: http://